redux-project/redux/README.md

 For more information, as well as an immediately useable, binary version of the Redux software, see

-For more information, about «Redux», see https://www.redux-project.org
+For more information, about Redux, see https://www.redux-project.org

 License
 -------